 - Direct refinance to cooperative banks

-NABARD offers loans to cooperative banks (both, state and district level).
-It is done through Short-Term Multipurpose Credit Product.
+NABARD offers loans to cooperative banks (both, state and district levels).
+It is done through the Short-Term Multipurpose Credit Product.
 This scheme enables these banks in making more profit through the expansion of their business.

 Purpose of STMPCP

 - Crop loan